Marcello-Sega/namd/lib/replica/README.txt

 clone_reps.vmd - provides "clone_reps" commmand to copy graphical
   representation from top molecule to all others

+sortreplicas - found in namd2 binary directory, program to un-shuffle replica trajectories to place same-temperature frames in the same file.
+  Usage: "sortreplicas <job_output_root> <num_replicas> <runs_per_frame>"
+  where <job_output_root> the job specific output base path, including
+  %s or %d for separate directories as in output/%s/fold_alanin.job1 Will be extended with .%d.dcd .%d.history for input files and .%d.sort.dcd .%d.sort.history for output files.

 example subdirectory:

 alanin_base.namd - basic config options for NAMD